 As you’ll note below, the biggest complaint people have comes down to users being left with no help, no backups and no options when things go wrong.

-If customer support is as important to you as it is to us, we recommend checking out alternative hosting providers like WPX or Siteground.
-They offer some of the best web hosting services.
 Both offer unparalleled support compared to most hosting providers that are known for their cheap shared plans.